toshiaki-iizuka/WebRTC_chat_app/README.md

 ## <a name="tech-stack">⚙️ Tech Stack</a>

-- Next.js
-- TypeScript
-- Clerk
-- getstream
+- React
-- shadcn
+- WebRTC
-- Tailwind CSS
+- Express

 ## <a name="features">🔋 Features</a>